rsatwik/newsLinks_Webscraper/README.md

 ## Modification
 For a different website set the variable newsWebsite to the link.
-The cleaning of the extracted can be modified using the clean_data function.
+The cleaning of the extracted data can be modified using the clean_data function.

 This is a very rudimentary code and might have bugs.
 Feedback and criticism is welcomed and appreciated.